 Perhaps a progenitor of the Bahaman Junkanoo celebration is the idea of a masquerade ball and carnival event which you’ll find spread widely throughout Christmas in the Caribbean.
 The Turks and Caicos Islands are a big celebrator of these masquerade parades and many resorts on the islands feature these types of Masquerade balls throughout Christmastime.

 The food you’ll find during Christmastime in the Caribbean varies from island to island, but be sure that you’ll see a lot of pork and goat being eaten.
 Try it.
-The Caribbean is known for some of its great eating, especially Barbados.
+The Caribbean is known for some of its great eating, especially Nassau, with its historical Nassau walking tour.